cucumber/cucumber-java-skeleton/home-task.md

   git checkout inclass
   ```

   **Note:** you have to clone by git url, not https.
-Otherwise you want be able to push.
+Otherwise you won't be able to push.

   Now you have the latest version we done in class.